Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Comments and possible extensions

 where~$A_\rho,B_{\rho,N}>0$ depend on a constant~$\rho>1$ and the dimension~$N$.
 Observe that the left-hand side of~\eqref{eq:lognash} does not satisfy the integral condition~\eqref{eq:nashintegralcond}, as expected.
 To the best of our knowledge, no connection has been established in the literature between eventual ultracontractivity and Nash inequalities of the form~\eqref{eq:lognash}.
-It remains an open question whether such an equivalence exists and whether its underlying idea is related to the approach developed in this paper, namely, the use of a family of~$p$--Nash inequalities.
+It remains open whether such an equivalence exists, and whether it is related to our approach based on a family of~$p$--Nash inequalities.

 Another question, of a more technical nature, is whether there exists a method to prove the~$p$--logarithmic Sobolev inequalities~\eqref{eq:log-sob-ineq} without relying on hypercontractivity.
 Such an approach would be particularly valuable when working on bounded domains, where the Fourier transform---heavily used in the current argument---is not available.